Team: Exceptional track record of Tier 1 discoveries, knowledge of the belts we operate in, with “skin in the game” equity ownership

 INDEPENDENT NON-EXECUTIVE DIRECTOR

 Ray Nadarajah was appointed director of the Board in May 2018.
-Mr. Nadarajah is a seasoned finance executive and investor with extensive experience in the natural resources sector both in Mongolia and globally.
+Mr. Nadarajah is a seasoned finance executive and investor with extensive experience in the natural resources sector in Australia, Mongolia and globally.

 Ray is a principal with Global Infrastructure Partners and formerly managing director of TPG Capital, both responsible for infrastructure investments across emerging markets.
 Prior to this he worked at Rio Tinto where he held a number of senior strategic and commercial roles, including Head of the Office of the CEO, General Manager of Corporate Development, Director of Business Development for China and Head of Business Development for Oyu Tolgoi in Mongolia.